 Post-Retirement Employment Limitations

-You may work in a TRS-covered position for 100 days or 500 hours each school year and not lose benefits.
+You may work in a TRS-covered position for 120 days or 600 hours each school year and not lose benefits.
 However, your benefit will be suspended if the limit is exceeded.
+The 120 days/600 hours limit is in effect through June 30, 2020.
 For a detailed example on how to calculate your days and hours worked, select this link.

 TRS pays on the first of the month for the prior month.
 For instance, your December retirement benefit will be received on Jan.
 1. Due to this, the December check is considered taxable in the tax (or calendar) year commencing Jan.
 1. When the first of the month occurs on a weekend or holiday, your financial institution may not post your deposit to your account until the next business day.